Samkth123/KTH-md/Public Policy/Lecture 6.md

 - less standardized

 For hunters association from their part everything is the same but that they need to waste money on 3 people who need to write procurement bids.

+Disadvangegef from state is also that the hunters can ask for more money during the procurement as they are the only ones bidding

+Responsibilties of rescue service is firefighting and water resuce (this is scope in this case)
+- first profesional fire brigade in 1870s
+- more professionalizdd in urban areas
+- 671 professionalized fire stations with full and part time employees
+- Mix of professional and voluntary stations is 17
+- VOluntary fire stations are 120
+- Other civil society organizations
+**CASE**: The Swedish rescue services in cooperation